sithmel/diogenes/README.md

   ...
 });
 ```
-As usual the callback uses the node convention (error as first argument).
+The callback uses the node convention (error as first argument).
-Using a callback, the registry is returned (convenient for chaining).

 You can also execute more than one service passing an array of names:
 ```js